Chart Color Schemes

 Population growth drivers in Balga are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Balga's estimated population is around 16,024.
-This reflects an increase of 2,160 people since the 2021 Census, which reported a population of 13,864.
-The change is inferred from AreaSearch's estimate of 15,606 residents following examination of ABS's latest ERP data release in June 2024 and an additional 61 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Balga's population is estimated at around 16,025 as of Feb 2026.
+This reflects an increase of 2,161 people (15.6%) since the 2021 Census, which reported a population of 13,864 people.
+The change is inferred from the resident population of 15,606 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 63 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,052 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Balga's growth of 15.6% since the 2021 census exceeded the national average of 9.7%.
-Population growth for the area was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.
+Balga's 15.6% growth since the 2021 census exceeded the national average (9.9%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the area projected to expand by 1,704 persons to 2041, reflecting an increase of 6.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected for Balga, with the area expected to increase by 1,695 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population